I tried visualizing Claude Code's OTel logs in a CloudWatch dashboard

 The processing flow is as follows.

-5. The CloudWatch dashboard and weekly digest Skill reference only Sanitized data
+- The CloudWatch dashboard and weekly digest Skill reference only the Sanitized data

-When OTEL_LOG_TOOL_DETAILS=1 is enabled, Claude Code's OTel logs send not only skill names but also Bash command text and file paths as tool details.
-While skill names are needed for per-skill usage aggregation, command text and paths may contain repository structure, which we don't want stored long-term in the team's shared account.
-Therefore, the Raw side is kept at 1-day retention, and the Lambda passes only allowed fields (cost, token count, model name, skill name, subagent type, MCP server name, etc.) to the Sanitized side.
-Prompt text is sent as <REDACTED> unless OTEL_LOG_USER_PROMPTS is configured.
+When OTEL_LOG_TOOL_DETAILS=1 is enabled in Claude Code's OTel logs, not only skill names but also Bash command contents and file paths are sent as tool details.
+Skill names are needed for per-skill usage aggregation, but command contents and paths may contain repository structure information that we don't want stored long-term in the team's shared account.
+Therefore, the Raw side is limited to 1-day retention, and the Lambda only passes allowed fields (cost, token count, model name, skill name, subagent type, MCP server name, etc.) to the Sanitized side.
+Prompt content is sent as <REDACTED> unless OTEL_LOG_USER_PROMPTS is configured.

 Differences from existing verification methods

-Built-in commands are sufficient for individual usage, but aggregating via OTel is necessary to continuously track "who on the team is using which skills, subagents, and MCP, and how much."
+Built-in commands are sufficient for individual usage status, but to continuously monitor "who on the team is using which skills, subagents, and MCPs and how much," aggregation via OTel becomes necessary.

 Constraints

-• Bearer Token authentication for the CloudWatch Logs OTLP endpoint is limited to US regions (us-east-1, us-east-2, us-west-1, us-west-2).
-Since telemetry is stored in the US, please verify in advance if you have data residency requirements.
+- CloudWatch Logs OTLP endpoint Bearer Token authentication is limited to US regions (us-east-1, us-east-2, us-west-1, us-west-2).
+Since telemetry is stored in the United States, please verify in advance if you have data residency requirements

 Prerequisites

-• AWS CLI v2, SAM CLI, Python 3.13, and pytest must be installed
+- AWS CLI v2, SAM CLI, Python 3.13, and pytest are installed

 Implementation